Here is our FAQ, split into three main sections:

 Can you give me some advice on buying a donor engine?

-This is covered in detail in our build manual which is available to buy separately.
+Yes, this is covered in detail in our build manual which is available to buy separately, see Donor Package page.

 Do I need to upgrade the brakes?